gertjana/mqtt-bigquery/README.md

 It will try to map these to a struct in devices.go and insert that struct into a table in bigquery

+## Data model

+The application will attempt to create a Dataset for the TTN Application and Tables in there for the devices if they do not already exist.
+It will infer the schema based on the Struct that is used (see devices.go)

+## Add a Device

+At this point in time to add a device recompilation is needed to add a device you need to (in devices.go)
+ * Add your device to the the devices list
+ * If necessary create a DeviceType and a corresponding Struct

+Based on the struct the bigquery part will infer the schame